Mitigating the Bias of Centered Objects in Common Datasets

 \section{Regional training results on U-net architecture based CNNs}

-After realizing the possible non equivariant traslational behavior of CNNs during initial measurements, we designed a specific object segmentation task and evaluated it using the popular U-net architecture\cite{Unet}.
-In this section and in Section \ref{sec:SaliencyShiftMaps} all the measurement results were generated using the same U-net architecture, having cross entropy as the loss function, with 20 epochs of training on 60,000 randomly generated sample images (using MNIST handwritten digit samples alone or in combination with ImageNet samples, as it will be described later) with batch size of 32, and for this the number of images for evaluation was 32,000 while for the other cases (in order to reduce the time requirements) it was 16,000 which still proved to be enough.
-The task itself was semantic segmentation and classification of handwritten digits using the MNIST handwritten digits data set\cite{MNIST}, however we placed the images onto randomly selected and rescaled samples of the ImageNet dataset\cite{ImageNet}, serving as the background.
+After realizing the possible non equivariant traslational behavior of CNNs during initial measurements, we designed a specific object segmentation task and evaluated it using the popular U-net architecture \cite{Unet}.
+In this section and in Section \ref{sec:SaliencyShiftMaps} all the measurement results were generated using the same U-net architecture, having cross entropy as the loss function, with 20 epochs of training on 60,000 randomly generated sample images with batch size of 32, and evaluated on 16,000 samples.
+The task itself was semantic segmentation and classification of handwritten digits using the MNIST handwritten digits data set, however we placed the images onto randomly selected and rescaled samples of the ImageNet dataset, serving as the background.
 Nonetheless the task was purposefully designed to be easy and definitely solvable for the U-net architecture, as the non-background regions always had the maximum possible value on the input images, and the classification of the MNIST handwritten digits data set is a trivial task even for non-state-of-the-art architectures.